ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 {"app_id":"app1","instance":"app1-123456-abc7","level":"error","msg":"error starting server: error from authenticator CreateSignedWorkloadCert: error from sentry SignCertificate: rpc error: code = Unavailable desc = connection error: desc = \"transport: authentication handshake failed: tls: failed to verify certificate: x509: certificate has expired or is not yet valid: current time 2023-06-19T13:19:51Z is after 2023-06-16T12:31:17Z\"","scope":"dapr.runtime.grpc.internal","time":"2023-06-19T13:19:53.535259601Z","type":"log","ver":"1.10.4"}
 ```

-So at this point, I knew that it could not establish a connection because it could not authenticate.
-But my question was which certificate is to blame.
+The errors above were a confirmation that it could not establish a connection because it could not authenticate due to an handshake failure.

-### _Hint 4_: *Dapr Sentry* logs
+### _Step 4_: *Dapr Sentry* logs

+To dig deeper, I researched how Dapr handles mTLS which pointed me to the Dapr Sentry service.

-The Dapr Sentry service manages mTLS between services and acts as a certificate authority.
+> The Dapr Sentry service manages mTLS between services and acts as a certificate authority.
 It generates mTLS certificates and distributes them to any running sidecars.
 This allows sidecars to communicate with encrypted, mTLS traffic.

-So I went to check the *Dapr Sentry* logs and it confirmed my suspicion: Dapr root certificate expired.
+So I went to check the *Dapr Sentry* logs and I finally found the issue: **Dapr root certificate expired**.

 ```bash
 2023-06-19 14:49:06.566
 {"instance":"dapr-sentry-123456-abc7","level":"warning","msg":"Dapr root certificate expiration warning: certificate has expired.","scope":"dapr.sentry","time":"2023-06-19T12:49:06.566339341Z","type":"log","ver":"1.10.4"}
 ```

-You can view the logs of the Dapr Sentry service by running the following command:
+In order to view the logs of the Dapr Sentry service you can run the following command:

 ```bash
 kubectl logs --selector=app=dapr-sentry --namespace <NAMESPACE>